Key takeaways

 What a QA program covers

 A clear scope avoids gaps.
-Include bank reconciliations, vendor and customer ledgers, GST coding accuracy, accruals, AP and AR ageing, invoice to bill matching, cash and loan entries, and cross module ties such as inventory to COGS.
+Include bank reconciliations, vendor and customer ledgers, GST coding accuracy, accruals, AP and AR ageing, invoice to bill matching (sometimes called vendor invoice matching), cash and loan entries, and cross module ties such as inventory to COGS.

 Defining roles and responsibilities